sagarpayghan/catalyst/README.md

 # Catalyst-count

-Website using  the following tech stacks: Python - Django - PostgreSQL - JavaScript - Bootstrap
+Website using  the following tech stacks: Python - Django - PostgreSQL - jQuery - Bootstrap

 ## How run the project?